 About the Courses

-The required course (OTMT 670) for this concentration highlights the necessary mindsets and diagnostic frameworks to more clearly understand organizational functioning.
+The required course (OTMT 670) for this concentration highlights the necessary mindsets and diagnostic frameworks.
+This enables you to more clearly understand organizational functioning.
 In order to lead people and manage change, one first must gain the insights of the organizational system one hopes to influence.
-From there, the student is free to select eight units to complete this emphasis.
+From there, the student is free to select eight units - pertinent to their choosing - to complete this emphasis.

 OTMT 672 allows you to experience your own leadership style and skills, and hones your consulting knowledge by having students form teams and work with an actual organization on some change or leadership initiative.

 A major study by the Institute of Business Management in 2010 indicated that CEOs valued creativity as the leadership competency that they value most highly.
-MBA programs tend to be weak in offering substantive course work in creativity, but the Leadership and Managing Organizational Change concentration includes an optional course (OTMT 678) in this vital and dynamic area of study, so urgently needed in the fast-changing and complex arena of global business.
+MBA programs tend to not exhibit strengths in substantive course offering course work on creativity.
+However, the Leadership and Managing Organizational Change concentration includes an optional course (OTMT 678).
+In this vital and dynamic area of study, it addresses what is urgently needed in the fast-changing and complex arena of global business.

 If negotiation and dispute resolution are more your interest areas, another optional class (LEGL 684) may be the one to challenge your own negotiating skills.
 A series of role plays and simulations will test your use of frameworks in issues of managerial importance.